 By contrast, consider the accounting software TurboTax and QuickBooks.
 Both products are made by a company called Intuit.
 But the trademarks “QuickBooks” and “TurboTax” are more deeply associated with the company’s products than the Company’s name; it’s the reverse of the situation we discussed with Canada Goose.

 Sometimes you have enough resources and a desire to market both your company name and your product name, In the case of such companies, you’ll find people talking about their “Apple phone” or their “iPhone”.
 But in the early stages of a company, with limited resources, trademark choices can really matter.

 If we’re saving money, why file for a registered trademark at all?
 Aren’t common law trademark rights free and automatic?

 Unregistered common law trademark rights are free, and they do vest automatically.
 Just by doing business using a brand name, logo, slogan, or other distinctive mark, you could be accruing common law trademark rights.
 The problem is that these rights are much harder to enforce.
 To stop someone from using your common law trademark, you must establish that they are “passing-off” their goods or services as yours.
 That means showing:

 Enforcing a registered trademark is comparatively easier.
-With a valid registered trademark, you can stop others from using confusingly similar or identical trademarks anywhere in Canada - you have the exclusive right to use your trademark and you won’t have the Toronto/Vancouver problem.
+With a valid registered trademark, you can stop others from using confusingly similar or identical trademarks anywhere in Canada – you have the exclusive right to use your trademark and you won’t have the Toronto/Vancouver problem we discussed above.
 Registering a mark can potentially discourage others from using a confusingly similar mark.
 And you can even file for a trademark before you start using it.

 These are just some of the advantages to a registered mark.
 Used wisely, there’s a place for both registered and unregistered marks in your trademark portfolio.